duttyhlombe/-Question-No.-2-/README.md

 Operating System: Any (compatible with GCC)
 How to Compile and Run the Source Code:

-Save the source code in a file with a .c extension (e.g., piecewise_recurrence.c).
+Save the source code in a file with a '.c' extension (e.g., piecewise_recurrence.c).

 Open a terminal or command prompt.